digi-embedded/android-sample-systemcpu/README.md

-Power Management - CPU Sample Application
+System Management - CPU Sample Application
 =========================================

-This application demonstrates the usage of the Power Management - CPU API.
+This application demonstrates the usage of the System Management - CPU API.
 It displays some panels to configure the CPU cores and settings and monitoring some of the CPU parameters.